DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

   }
 }
 ```
-After you've done that, the Grid should look as follows:
+If you run the code now, the Grid should look as follows.
 <p align="center">
   <img class="img-responsive" src="../../../../../img/guides/custom-plugin-development/add-select.png">
 </p>

 ## Share Values Between Plugins

-We see our select box, but it does nothing.
-The next step we should perform is to add items to our select box.
-These items should represent unique values of a particular column by which we want to filter our grid.
-The `ToolbarFilter` plugin represents a UI [plugin](./plugin-overview.md).
-This plugin should only render content based on provided data.
-But it should not manipulate the Grid's state or modify data.
-For this task, we need to implement an extra plugin called [state management](./plugin-overview.md) plugin.
+The select box is empty now.
+We should populate it with values of the column by which we want to filter the grid.

-The UI and state plugin separation is optional.
-In fact we can implement all logic in our UI plugin.
-However, this separation makes plugins more flexible and maintanable.
+The `ToolbarFilter` plugin, which we implemented in the previous step, is a [UI plugin](./plugin-overview.md): it renders UI elements based on provided data.
+We could also enable it to modify the data or manipulate the Grid's state, but it is better to implement this functionality in a [state management plugin](./plugin-overview.md).
+This separation of concerns makes the plugins more flexible and maintainable.

-Our new state plugin will prepare all necessary information for our `ToolbarFilter` plugin.
-Let's name it `ToolbarFilterState`.
-So, add a new `toolbar-filter-state.js` file to the `plugins` folder of our project and implement the logic of a new plugin in it.
+The state management plugin called `ToolbarFilterState` will prepare all necessary information for the `ToolbarFilter` plugin.
+Create a new `toolbar-filter-state.js` file in the `plugins` folder and add the following code to it.

 *file toolbar-filter-state.js:*
 ```jsx